 Without accurate, comprehensive and a routinely updated baseline inventory of software signatures and products, effective software license compliance is nearly impossible.
-To achieve maximum transparency the scope of this information must encompass hardware as well as software because of the numerous device dependent licensing models.
+To achieve maximum transparency this information must encompass hardware as well as software because of the numerous device dependent licensing models.
 But, it must not ignore the rapid emergence of SaaS.
 It is important that this baseline is also supported by an integrated normalization capability.
-This is necessary to account for the nuances publishers and users introduce in naming conventions that can make proper identification less than reliable.
-Asset Vision provides the active, comprehensive and complete discovery and inventory capabilities one needs to achieve SAM success.
+Asset Vision provides the active, comprehensive and complete discovery and inventory capabilities needed to achieve SAM success.

 For true software license compliance, it is not enough to make the baseline configuration of the IT estate more transparent.
 It must be capable within the tool to show the relationship between configuration and the deployment of software to ensure proper transparency.
-For example, the movement of a database onto a server that is part of a cluster may well increase costs by an order of magnitude.
 Understanding the interplay of licensing, virtualization, and clustering is essential if “lights on” IT costs are to be driven down and a true software license management picture is to emerge.

 Organizations tend to use 91 cloud computing services on average; shadow IT usage is up 70% and 30 to 40% of cloud based applications are used on an unsanctioned basis within companies.

-Usage is the final piece of the software license management puzzle.
 Many organizations have numerous servers, holding expensive licenses, supporting non-existent workloads.
 Being able to identify by whom and how each of the components of business systems are used is essential in order to support decisions about decommissioning unnecessary hardware and software.
-Scalable’s Asset Vision Optimize delivers precise, activity based software usage metering at the level of detail needed to answer the most pressing questions of what software should you keep, what software needs to be harvested and redeployed as well as are the appropriate products assigned to the right level of user.
+Scalable’s Asset Vision Optimize delivers precise, activity-based software usage metering at the level of detail needed to answer the most pressing questions of what software should you keep, what software needs to be harvested and redeployed as well as are the appropriate products assigned to the right level of user.